truvhq/quickstart/ruby/README.md

 *Requirements*: The latest LTS version of `nodejs`

 1. `git clone https://github.com/citadelid/quickstart`
-2. `cd quickstart/ruby`
+2. `cd quickstart`
-3. `bundle install`
+3. `make env`
-4. create a `.env` file in the root of the project.
+4. update the `.env` file in the root of the project.
 The contents of the `.env` has to look like this (values with <> should be replaced by the proper keys or values):
 ```
 API_URL=https://prod.citadelid.com/v1/
 API_PUBLIC_KEY=<YOUR PUBLIC KEY HERE>